 But you may notice that the cells in your Excel worksheet are displaying the formulas themselves instead of the results, which can be much less useful if you are more interested in the results of the formula calculation.
 Fortunately this is only occurring because a certain setting is enabled for that worksheet, and you can follow our guide below to turn it off.

-Change Cell Display from Formulas to Answers in Excel 2013
+How to Change Cell Display from Formulas to Answers in Excel 2013 (Guide with Pictures)

 If you instead wish to hide formulas in your worksheet so that no one is able to see them at all (such as in the Formula Bar above the worksheet) then you need to set the cell content as hidden and protect the worksheet so that no one can change that setting.
 This article from Microsoft explains the steps needed to complete the process.